 - Have a place designated for your child to work on homework, keep school materials, etc.

-- Print out the school calendar and notice how it may be related to your child’s mood and emotional changes.
+- Print out the school calendar to help you plan ahead.
+Also you can use it throughout the year to notice how it may be related to your child’s mood and emotional changes.
 For instance, you may notice that your child has increased anxiety at the end of a semester.
 If your child is anxious, see these tips to help them with their anxiety.

 - Ask your child what their goals are for the school year.
 Help them create a plan and strategies for how to achieve those goals.